Ximi1970/systray-x/README.md

 ## Known issues

-- Upgrading a Windows version:
+- Upgrading a Windows version (pre 0.9.4):
     - Quit Thunderbird
     - Install the new version of Systray-X (SysTray-X-setupxx-0.x.0.exe from the release assets)
     - Start Thunderbird again